jhfatehi/pisql-server/README.md

 ## setup a mysql server on a raspberry pi with some security

 ### introduction
-The purpose of this exercise is to guide you through the process of setting up a MySQL server on a RPI and connecting to it through a SSH tunnel on your local network.
+The purpose of this exercise is to setup a MySQL server on a RPI and connecting to it through a SSH tunnel on your local network.
 The server and client are both linux distributions but I do have a few notes about using a Windows client.
 I am not a linux wiz so I'm not sure if there would be any difference with the default SSH configuration using a different server distribution.
 At the end there is a bit on adding more security which is not really required on your local network but good to learn for servers on the internet like DigitalOcean.

 ### make a bootable rasbian sd
 1. I did this exercise on a 2 GB sd-card and it worked but it's close.
 Get 4 GB or greater if you are buying a new card.